What is Apple’s HealthKit?

 Part of the challenge there though is to integrate different strands of the medical profession in ways that are acceptable or satisfactory to them.

 Today, the hospital or clinic would have to have a user install an app and approve it access to data.
 The app can then ‘siphon’ data off the health kit database on the phone, and upload it someplace that is accessible by the hospital/clinic.

 Pharmacies, labs, hospitals, and clinics are going to want to be able to exchange data directly rather than going through apps on the user’s phone.
 The user is going to want to feel in control of that sort of communication as well.
 Health Kit today doesn’t provide that.
 But hopefully, it will help build momentum toward that future outcome.

 Example: Health systems that use Epic will be able to integrate patient information from HealthKit into MyChart, Epic’s personal health record.

-The app also holds the potential to save IT teams at some hospitals money because mobile developers will no longer have to link with multiple apps and devices, such as fitness trackers or glucose monitors.
+The app also holds the potential to save hospital IT teams money because mobile developers will no longer have to link with multiple apps and devices, such as fitness trackers or glucose monitors.

 it will eventually include more clinical devices (a small wearable heart monitor that listens to heartbeats and reports data back in real time.)

 For the healthcare industry, the most intriguing aspect of Apple’s new technologies is the potential to unite feeds from many health monitors and report back to a hospital’s electronic medical records system, making the Apple Health app a tool for patient engagement.